-PEAK.H LIVE.WT SHOW.T HI.RES A.TARE SET.PT NET.HLD MED.HLD MVV Default: HOLD AUT.OFF (Auto Power Off / Battery Operation) The instrument can be set up to automatically power down after a period of no activity.
-Weight motion, network communications or any press of the keyboard is enough to keep the instrument powered on.
-When operating on batteries the instrument will turn off after 30 minutes of inactivity even if set to Auto.
-Options: NEVER: Never power off automatically1, 5,10, 30, Auto (time in minutes) Default: Auto B.LIGHT (Backlight Operation) Sets the operation of the backlight.
+/A.d.
+Dawa 0-4 (Auto Power Off / Battery Operation) Options: NEVER: Never power off automatically1, 5,10, 30, Auto (time in minutes) Default: Auto B.LIGHT (Backlight Operation) Sets the operation of the backlight.
 When operating the backlight with batteries the brightness is lowered automatically to conserve power and the backlight will automatically turn off after 10 seconds of inactivity.
 To turn on again, press the <power> key.
 Options: OFF: Backlight is off.
 ON: Backlight is on when weight motion, network communications or any keypress is detected.
 FORCED: Backlight is permanently on.
-Default: ON</power> REM.FN (Remote Function) K344, K35 This item allows the indicator to be triggered from a remote input (see section 3.9.2 Remote Input).
-The remote input can be set to have: - no function (i.e. NONE) or - it can be set to mimic one of the front five panel key functions (i.e. where KEY1=ZERO, KEY2=TARE, KEY3=SELECT, KEY4=PRINT and KEY5=FUNCTION).
+Default: ON</power> REM.FN (Remote Function) K344, K346, K35 3.9.2 Remo - no f - it ca te Input).
+The remote input ca function (i.e. NONE) or an be set to mimic one of the front five panel key functions (i.e ) . where KEY1=ZERO, KEY2=TARE, KEY3=SELECT, KEY4=PRINT and KEY5=FUNCTION).
 The remote input can also be set to BLANK where, when the remote input is pressed and held, the indicator displays dashes (i.e) and the front five key functions are disabled.
 When the remote input is released the indicator display and front key functions return to normal.
 For the REM.FN to have effect, the SERIAL:TYPE item must be set to AUTO.
 Options: NONE: No function.
 KEY1 to KEY 5: Mimic one of the front five function keys BLANK: Display dashes (i.e) and disable front key functions.
-Default: NONE REM.CHR (Remote Input Transmit Idle Character) K344, K35 The remote input transmit idle character specifies the character to be transmitted whilst the serial transmitter is idle, regardless of the state of the DTR line.
+Default: NONE REM.CHR (Remote Input Transmit Idle Character) K344, K346, K35 The remote input transmit idle character specifies the character to be transmitted whilst the serial transmitter is idle, regardless of the state of the DTR line.
 This character is only transmitted when a remote function (SPEC:REM.FN) is enabled, and serial port type (SERIAL:TYPE) is set to PRINT or AUTO.PR.
 This function allows the remote input to function even when a printer is connected.
 This character must be chosen so it is ignored by the printer.
 Typically, the ENQ (ASCII 05) character is suitable.
-Range 000 to 255 Default: 005 BAT.VLT (Battery Voltage) Default: 4.8V A low battery ann The indicator will • • •
+Range 000 to 255 Default: 005 BAT.VLT (Battery Voltage) Default: 4.8V A low battery annunciator will be displayed at 10% above low battery level.
+The indicator will assume it is on battery power when its input voltage is less than twice the low battery level for the selected battery voltage.
+In the PWR mode the indicator will always assume it has external power.
+Correct function of the low battery warning is dependent on correct setting of the battery voltage.
+Battery Voltage Low Battery Level 4.8V 4V 7.2V 6V